 In April 2003, the FASB issued SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities."
 This statement amends SFAS No. 133 for decisions made: (1) as part of the Derivatives Implementation Group process that effectively required amendments to SFAS No. 133; (2) in connection with other FASB projects dealing with financial instruments; and (3) in connection with implementation issues raised in relation to the application of the definition of a derivative, (in particular, the meaning of an initial net investment that is smaller than would be required for other types of contracts that would be expected to have a similar response to changes in market factors, the meaning of underlying, and the characteristics of a derivative that contain financing components).
 This statement is effective for contracts entered into or modified after June 30, 2003, except as stated below and for hedging relationships designated after June 30, 2003.
 The provisions of SFAS No. 149 that relate to SFAS No. 133 implementation issues that were effective for fiscal quarters that began prior to June 15, 2003 should continue to be applied in accordance with their respective effective dates.
 In addition, certain provisions relating to forward purchases or sales of "when-issued" securities or other securities that do not yet exist, should be applied to existing contracts as well as new contracts entered into after June 30, 2003.
-Avista Utilities may enter into certain forward contracts that will no longer meet the normal purchases and sales exception in accordance with the provisions of SFAS No. 149.
-This statement requires that certain new forward contracts which could be entered into on or after July 1, 2003, will be recorded as assets or liabilities at market value with an offsetting regulatory asset or liability as authorized by regulatory accounting orders (see Note 5).
-As such, the adoption of this statement may increase the assets and liabilities of the Company without any material impact on the results of operations.
+Avista Utilities has entered into certain forward contracts to purchase or sell power and natural gas used for generation that no longer meet the normal purchases and sales exception in accordance with the provisions of SFAS No. 149.
+This statement requires that substantially all new forward contracts to purchase or sell power and natural gas used for generation, which have been entered into on or after July 1, 2003 be recorded as assets or liabilities at market value, with an offsetting regulatory asset or liabilities of \$0.7 million as of September 30, 2003.

 In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity."
-This statement will require the Company to classify certain financial instruments as liabilities that have historically been classified as equity.
+This statement requires the Company to classify certain financial instruments as liabilities that have historically been classified as equity.
 This statement requires the Company to classify as a liability financial instruments that are subject to mandatory redemption at a specified or determinable date or upon an event that is certain to occur.
 This statement is effective for financial instruments entered into or modified after May 31, 2003, and otherwise shall be effective at the beginning of the first interim period beginning after June 15, 2003.
 The restatement of financial statements for prior periods is not permitted.
-The adoption of this statement during the quarter ended September 30, 2003 will require that the Company classify \$100.0 million of mandatorily redeemable preferred trust securities and \$31.5 million of preferred stock subject to mandatory redemption as liabilities on the Consolidated Balance Sheet.
-The adoption of this statement will also require that the Company classify preferred stock dividends as interest expense in the Consolidated Statements of Income and Comprehensive Income.
-Preferred stock dividends were \$1.1 million for the six months ended June 30, 2003.
-The adoption of this statement will not affect the covenants of the Company's \$245.0 million committed line of credit, including covenants not to permit the ratio of "consolidated total debt" to "consolidated total capitalization" of Avista Corp. to be greater than 65 percent at the end of any fiscal quarter.
+The adoption of this statement during the quarter ended September 30, 2003 requires the Company to classify \$100.0 million of mandatorily redeemable preferred trust securities and \$31.5 million of preferred stock subject to mandatory redemption as liabilities on the Consolidated Balance Sheet.
+The adoption of this statement also requires the Company to classify preferred stock dividends as interest expense in the Consolidated Statements of Income and Comprehensive Income.
+The adoption of this statement does not cause the Company to fail to meet any of the covenants of the Company's \$245.0 million committed line of credit, including covenants not to permit the ratio of "consolidated total debt" to "consolidated total capitalization" of Avista Corp. to be greater than 65 percent at the end of any fiscal quarter.